Thoughts about ... the speedbar

 4.- Reduce angle of incidence

-More generally, flying a wing at higher speeds will accentuate all these effects, including reactions to collapses.
-Approvals require our paragliders to undergo all kinds of flight incidents at cruising speed (nominal stall), but also at various accelerated speeds (modified stall).
-The effects of these flight incidents are all the more violent the higher the speed.
-Managing these accelerated incidents will therefore be more complicated than at cruise speed.
-It's worth taking a close look at the certification reports to determine the cases which have finally classified the wing in a particular category (A / B / C / D).
-A single case may suffice, such as a large asymmetric collapse with the gas pedal pushed to its maximum.
-This is not necessarily a common occurrence, but it's something to be aware of.
+More generally, flying a wing at a faster speed will accentuate all these effects, including reactions in the event of collapses.
+Certification tests subject our paragliders to all kinds of flight incidents at cruising speed (nominal trim), but also at different accelerated speeds (modified trim).
+The effects of these flight incidents are more violent at higher speeds.
+Managing these accelerated incidents will therefore be more complicated than at cruising speed.
+It is interesting to look carefully at the certification reports to determine the scenarios that ultimately classified the wing in a particular category (A/B/C/D).
+A single case may suffice, such as a large asymmetric collapse withspeed bar to its maximum.
+This is not necessarily a common occurrence, but it is important to be aware of it.

-As you reduce the angle of incidence, you'll find that the air streams will attack the profile more and more along the axis of the sail (lower incidence), and the risk of them passing over it (negative incidence) and causing a collapse increases.
-The sails are set up so that this doesn't happen in calm air, but more "tonic" aerological conditions are quite conducive to this kind of inconvenience.
-This is one of the only risks when using the gas pedal.
+As soon as the angle of incidence is reduced, we see that the airflow attacks the profile more and more in line with the wing (decrease in incidence), and that the risk of it passing over (negative incidence) and causing a collapse increases.
+The sails are adjusted so that this does not happen in calm air, but more "vigorous" aerological conditions are quite conducive to this type of problem.
+This is one of the only risks involved in using thespeed bar.

-The main tool on a paraglider for controlling the various movements are the brakes.
-They are used to control the 3 axes (roll, yaw, pitch).
-They are also used to control speed, but only to a very limited extent, and mainly to slow down the glider's speed.
-When we want to pick up speed, we have very little room for manoeuvre using only the brake handles.
+The main tool on a paraglider for controlling different movements is the brakes.
+They allow you to control the three axes (roll, yaw, and pitch).
+They are also used to control speed, but to a very limited extent and mainly to slow down.
+When you want to pick up speed, you have very little room for maneuver using only the brake handles.

-But there are many situations where it can be interesting to be able to pick up speed according to the aerology, for example in the case of a poor analysis of the current conditions...
+But there are many situations where it can be useful to be able to pick up speed depending on the aerology, for example in the case of a poor analysis of the current conditions...

-The 4 consequences of using the gas pedal (Paragraph III) can then become precious allies, together or independently.
+The four consequences of using thespeed bar Paragraph III) can then become valuable allies, either together or independently.

 – As a safety tool